pandas DataFrames

 np.int64(1)

-Now if you only wanted to select values based on rows, you would provide the index for the rows and leave the columns index blank (except for a colon, which stands for all columns).
+If you only wanted to select values based on rows, you would provide the index for the rows and just put a colon (:) for the columns.
+The : with no numbers indicates to Python that we should slice from the beginning until the end, or in other words all columns.
+We can also use a : that is blank on either side for rows as well as columns.
 The key here is to include the comma, to let Python know that you are still accessing a 2-dimensional data structure:

 # Extract the first row